thislooksfun/tern-coffee/README.md

 ### Limitations

-This is work in progress.
-Eager loading of files is known not to work, as well as loading `require`d files.
+CoffeeScript's source mappings seem to map columns inaccurately.
+This renders type and references queries unusable.

 ### Credits

 This is a fork of https://github.com/othree/tern-coffee.
-The main difference is that we use Mozilla's `source-map` package to parse the source map.
+The main difference is that we use Mozilla's `source-map` package to consume CoffeeScript's source map.